Aghorenath Chattopadhyay: Early years

-Aghorenath was born in Bhrahmongaon in Kanaksar Village Bikrampur (then in Bengal Presidency now in Bangladesh).
-After completing his initial education in Dhaka Collegiate School, he spent three and a half years in Presidency College, Kolkata before moving to University of Edinburgh on Gilchrist Scholarship for higher studies.
+Aghorenath was born in Bhrahmongaon in Kanaksar Village, Bikrampur (then in Bengal Presidency, now in Bangladesh).
+After completing his schooling in Dhaka Collegiate School, he spent three and a half years in Presidency College, Kolkata before moving to University of Edinburgh on Gilchrist Scholarship for higher studies.
 He excelled in his studies and secured the Hope Prize and Baxter Scholarship.